-“Sydona found herself alone in the middle of nowhere and sat in total darkness; absent from sound.
-Her heart pounded with every second that passed, waiting for a sound to tell her to begin.
-Through padded earmuffs that covered her ears, she heard a faint beeping noise coming from her wrist.
+Sydona found herself in complete darkness and silence.
+Her heart pounded with every passing second.
+Through padded earmuffs, she heard a faint beeping noise coming from her wrist.
 She ripped off the thick blindfold and earmuffs and threw them to the ground.
-Her eyes and ears quickly adjusted to the sunlight.
-The blinding sun caused her to squint her icy blue eyes, but not enough to prevent her from investigating her new surroundings.
-She was in a forest, but one she was not familiar with.
-It was sparsely populated with trees and easy to see into the distance.
-Many of the trees had broad trunks; large enough for things to hide behind.
-The forest stood eerily quiet, with an occasional bird chirp, but then fluttered away.
-Her hand touched the dirt floor, patted with leaves that she had to scatter around as she searched for something.
-Several lines of leaves were flattened; she presumed by a car.
-Sydona followed the tire tracks that led north, into the unknown.
+The blinding sun caused her to squint her icy blue eyes but not enough to prevent her from investigating the new surroundings.
+She stood in a sparse stand of spruce and could easily see into the distance.
+Many of the trees had broad trunks large enough for objects to hide behind.
+The forest stood eerily quiet with only an occasional bird chirp and flutter of wings.
+She touched the ground and scattered the leaves in search of clues.
+Several lines of leaves laid flattened; she presumed by a car.
+The tire tracks led north, into the unknown.

 She picked the most obvious code she could think of and entered it in.
-‘NFA.’
+‘NFA’.

 The indicator light flashed red.

-Her hands shook and she glanced at her watch again.
+Her hands shook, and she glanced at her watch again.
 Twenty-two minutes.
 Gritting her teeth at the time and drawing a blank as she stared at the keypad, she tried a few more codes.

-‘FLIER’; ‘MALIK’; ‘SPARROW’.
+‘FLIER’, ‘MALIK’, ‘SPARROW’.
 Nothing happened.

 Sydona’s hands vibrated even more as each attempt failed to open the door.

-“Don’t worry Gia.
+“Don’t worry, Gia.
 I’m getting you out,” she said to herself.

 Glancing down at her wrist, she wasted an entire minute thinking of the code.
-Then a light bulb went off in her head.
+Then, a light bulb went off in her head.
 What does the NFA strive to have the ability to do?
 Of course.

-She entered in ‘FLY.’
-The light flashed green and the door clicked open.
+She entered in ‘FLY’.
+The light flashed green, and the door clicked open.